 Students who turn 18 years of age prior to graduation from Redlands Adventist Academy surrender their non-minor rights while on campus or during any school-related activity.
 They are required to abide by all school rules and policies.
-This includes, but is not limited to, the signing of attendance irregularity notes, permission slips, off-campus privilege forms, and parent-teacher communication forms, all of which require parental involvement, approval, and signature.
+This includes, but is not limited to, permission slips, off-campus privilege forms, and parent-teacher communication forms, all of which require parental involvement, approval, and signature.